rbnvrw/pico-load-plugins-composer/README.md

 pico-load-plugins-composer
 ==========================

-Automatically load Pico plugins from the Composer `vendor` directory
+Automatically load Pico plugins from the Composer `vendor` directory.
+This avoids unneccesary cluttering of the `plugins` directory and loads the plugins via a helper plugin based on your config settings.

 ## Step 1: add this repository to your composer.json
     "repositories": [